appsmithorg/design-system/.changeset/in-app-embed-settings-icons.md

 "@appsmithorg/design-system": patch
 ---

-Add more remix icons to be used in-app-embed settings
+chore: Add more remix icons to be used in-app-embed settings